JCotton1123/win-log-mgmt/README.md

 #### MySQL

-This repo includes a schema.sql file that will create the database and tables referenced in newsyslog.conf.
+This repo includes a schema.sql file that will create the database and tables referenced in syslog-ng.conf.
 Feel free to customize.
 You'll likely want to setup some indexes based on your common search patterns.

 Storage will likely become a concern.
 In my current implementation I have the